-You must continue paying your Medicare premiums to remain a member of the plan.
-This includes your premium for Part B. It may also include a premium for Part A, which affects members who aren't eligible for premium-free Part A.
+If Pennsylvania Medical Assistance (Medicaid) is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan.
+This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium-free Part A.